WojciechGal/Workshop_4/README.md

 # Workshop #4
-Combination of REST API with visualizing data by JSON/AJAX.
+Library simulation - combination of REST API with visualizing data by JSON/AJAX.